ujwal-akare/3scale_toolbox/docs/service.md

 ### Create

 * Creates a new service
-* Only service name is required. `system-name` can be override with optional parameter.
+* Only service name is required. `system-name` can be overridden with an optional parameter.
 * This is not idempotent command.
-If service with the same name already exists, command will fail.
+If service with the same name already exists, the command will fail.
 * Several other options can be set.
 Check `usage`

 ```shell